aarron-lee/gpd-win-tricks/README.md

 Note that the Win 4 gyro fix can also help fix odd suspend behavior on the Win Max 2 + any other distros with the gyro driver installed.
 Note that this might not fully fix suspend.
 -->

+## GPD win mini

+### Sound EQ

+place the `sink-eq6.conf` file in `~/.config/pipewire/filter-chain.conf.d/` directory

+this will add a new `GPD Win Mini EQ` device to your sound options.

+**WARNING: You MUST max the volume of your regular sound option before switching to the `GPD Win Mini EQ` option.
+The sound level of the regular option affects the max of the EQ option.

+It should be selected by default in game mode because of priority.driver / priority.session, but you can comment those out if you want to select it manually.

+Thanks to @justinweiss on Discord for this fix

 # Mini-guides

 ### How to change display scaling on internal display